rachelslaybaugh/NE250/README.md

 .ipynb notebooks can be launched from the command line with
 > ipython notebook -matplotlib

-Many course materials derived from Professor Massimiliano Fratoni.
+Many course materials derived from Professor Massimiliano Fratoni and "Nuclear Reactor Analysis" by Duderstadt and Hamilton.